beacon-biosignals/OndaFormat/README.md

 - HDF5: HDF5 was a candidate for Onda's de facto underlying storage layer.
 While featureful, ubiquitous, and technically based on an open standard, HDF5 is [infamous for being a hefty dependency with a fairly complex reference implementation](https://cyrille.rossant.net/moving-away-hdf5/).
 While HDF5 solves many problems inherent to filesystem-based storage, most use cases for Onda involve storing large binary blobs in domain-specific formats that already exist quite naturally as files on a filesystem.
 Though it was decided that Onda should not explicitly depend on HDF5, nothing inherently technically precludes Onda dataset content from being stored in HDF5 in the same manner as any other similarly structured filesystem directory.
 For practical purposes, however, Onda readers/writers may not necessarily automatically be able to read such a dataset unless they explicitly feature HDF5 support (since HDF5 support isn't mandated by the format).

-- Avro: Avro was primarily considered as an alternative to one-sample-data-file-per-signal approach ultimately adopted by Onda, [initially motivated by Uber's use of the format in a manner that was extremely similar to an early Onda prototype's use of NPY](https://eng.uber.com/hdfs-file-format-apache-spark/).
+- Avro: Avro was originally considered as an alternative to Onda's current approach (associating one sample data file per row in `*.signals`).
+Avro's consideration was [initially motivated by Uber's use of the format in a manner that was extremely similar to an early Onda prototype's use of NPY](https://eng.uber.com/hdfs-file-format-apache-spark/).
 Unfortunately, it seems that most of the well-maintained tooling for Avro is Spark-centric; in fact, the overarching Avro project [has struggled (until very recently) to keep a dedicated set of maintainers engaged with the project](https://whimsy.apache.org/board/minutes/Avro.html).
 Avro's most desirable features, from the perspective of Onda, was its compression and "random" row access.
 However, early tests indicated that neither of those features worked particularly well for signals of interest compared to domain-specific seekable compression formats like FLAC.

-- EDF/MEF/etc.: Onda was originally motivated by bulk electrophysiological dataset manipulation, a domain in which there are many different recording file formats that are all generally designed to support a one-file-per-recording use case and are constrained to certain domain-specific assumptions (e.g. specific bit depth assumptions, annotations stored within signal artifacts, etc.).
+- EDF/MEF/etc.: Onda was originally motivated by bulk electrophysiological dataset manipulation, a domain in which there are many different recording file formats that are all generally designed to support a one-file-per-recording use case and are constrained to certain domain-specific assumptions (e.g. specific bit depth assumptions, annotations stored within files containing sample data, etc.).
 Technically, since Onda itself is agnostic to choice of file formats used for signal serialization, one could store Onda sample data in MEF/EDF.

 - BIDS: BIDS is an alternative option for storing neuroscience datasets.
 As mentioned above, Onda's original motivation is electrophysiological dataset manipulation, so BIDS appeared to be a highly relevant candidate.
 Unfortunately, BIDS restricts EEG data to [very specific file formats](https://bids-specification.readthedocs.io/en/stable/04-modality-specific-files/03-electroencephalography.html#eeg-recording-data) and also does not account for the plurality of LPCM-encodable signals that Onda seeks to handle generically.